rossetti/KSLBook/docs/02-Chapter2.md

 ***

-A simple solution to this problem is to use the KSL to define a new random variable that is the sum of 5 exponential random variables.
+A possible solution to this problem is to use the KSL to define a new random variable that is the sum of 5 exponential random variables.

 ```kt
 fun main(){